Adoption and foster care may lead us to places we never imagined. It’s no ordinary life, my friends. Would you agree?

 I would love to include you!

 It’s short and sweet, I promise you can read it in just a couple minutes.
-I share all of the important news with my emails subscribers first – and with a book coming out in the next year, I hope I’ll have lots of great news.
+I share all of the important news with my email subscribers first.

 Sign Up for Encouragement

 Sign up below to receive, Hope for your Parenting Journey: a guide for adoptive and foster moms, as my thanks.

 I hope to see your name on my list and to keep in touch with you.

 Courage and hope, my friends.

 This post may contain Amazon Affiliate links.
 As an Amazon Associate I earn from qualifying purchases.